British Electrotechnical Approvals Board: Merger

 In 2004 it merged with ASTA Certification Services to form ASTA BEAB Certification Services.
 In June 2007, this company was acquired by Intertek.
 The testing is done in Leatherhead.
 Intertek was formed from ITS Testing & Certification Ltd, which became Intertek in September 2003.

 Function

 Domestic electrical appliances with the BEAB Mark of Approval meant that they had reached a required safety standard (BS 3456).

 BEAB Approved Mark

 This mark means the item has been tested and deemed to be safe - it is a safety guarantee.
 That does not mean the item will always be safe (product quality may vary, and wear and tear will affect inherent safety), but the standard product should be.
 Electrical equipment is important to be safe because apart from the obvious danger of causing electric shocks, faulty electrical equipment such as electric blankets can cause fires.

 Where fires have been caused by domestic electrical appliances, they are examined at the laboratory to determine what caused the fire.

-Other marks

-There is also the BEAB Controls Mark for controls and switches.